lowdanie/lowdanie.github.io/about.md

 title: About
 ---

 My name is Daniel Lowengrub.
-Currently I’m working as a software engineer at Apple.
+Currently I work as a software engineer.
-Before joining Apple I worked at the autonomous vehicle startup Drive.ai.

 Prior to working in the software industry I was a mathematics graduate student at UC Berkeley.
 You can see some of my academic work [here](https://math.berkeley.edu/~lowdanie/).